SharePoint/sp-dev-docs/docs/sp-add-ins/ux-design-for-sharepoint-add-ins.md

+---
+title: UX design for SharePoint Add-ins ms.date: 09/25/2017 ms.prod: sharepoint
+---

 # UX design for SharePoint Add-ins
 Learn about the user experience (UX) options that you have when you build add-ins in SharePoint.

  **Note**  The name "apps for SharePoint" is changing to "SharePoint Add-ins".
 During the transition, the documentation and the UI of some SharePoint products and Visual Studio tools might still use the term "apps for SharePoint".
-For details, see  [New name for apps for Office and SharePoint](new-name-for-apps-for-sharepoint#bk_newname).
+For details, see  [New name for apps for Office and SharePoint](new-name-for-apps-for-sharepoint.md#bk_newname).

 As a developer, you should always give high priority to the user experience (UX) when you are creating add-ins.
 The model for SharePoint Add-ins offers many UX components and mechanisms that help you build a great user experience.
 The user experience in the add-in model is also flexible enough to let you use the techniques and platforms that best adapt to the needs of end users.